 The work of Jannemarein Renout offers a dialogue between coincidence and influence, revolving around the critical moment in the process of creation: the instance the scan is made.
 While her early practices are characterized by an interest in the weather’s play with light, she has now added three more methods into her research: consistently scanning at specific moments of the day, the use of multiple scanners at the same time, and the use of different types or brands of scanners.
 Whereas she started in 2014 with one scanner, she now has an astonishing collection of 38.

-Photographer Jannemarein Renout, born in 1969, currently lives and works in Monnickendam.
-In 2014 she graduated from the Gerrit Rietveld Academy in Amsterdam with a BFA specialized in photography.
-Jannemarein is currently pursuing an MFA in Painting at the Frank Mohr Institute in Groningen.
-Her artistic practice consists not only of the act of photography, moreover of the invention of new photography techniques and devices.
+Photographer Jannemarein Renout, born in 1969, currently lives and works in her hometown Monnickendam.
+In 2014 she graduated from the Gerrit Rietveld Academy in Amsterdam with a Bachelor of Fine Arts specialized in Photography.
+In 2021 she obtained a cum laude Master of Fine Arts in Painting at the Frank Mohr Institute in Groningen.
+Her artistic practice consists not only of the act of photography, moreover of the invention and use of new photographic and printing techniques.

-Jannemarein has been exhibiting her work since 2013: solo and in groups, in The Netherlands and abroad, both in galleries and museums.
-Among these occasions are exhibitions at Chetvert Art Space in Sint Petersburg RU, Nederlands Fotomuseum Rotterdam, Dutch Design Week Eindhoven, Photo Museum Winterthur CH, and Galerie Bart.
-The collaboration between Galerie Bart and Jannemarein Renout dates back to 2014 and resulted in multiple exhibitions and fair participations, such as Unseen Photo Fair in Amsterdam, Positions Berlin DE, PAN Amsterdam, and, in the near future, Photo Basel and Volta Basel CH.
+Jannemarein has been exhibiting her work since 2013, in solo and group exhibitions, internationally, both in galleries and museums.
+Among these occasions are exhibitions at Museum Kranenburgh (NL), Chetvert Art Space in Sint Petersburg RU, Nederlands Fotomuseum Rotterdam, Dutch Design Week Eindhoven, NL.
+The collaboration between Galerie Bart and Jannemarein Renout dates back to 2014 and resulted in multiple exhibitions and fair participations, such as several editions of Unseen Photo Fair in Amsterdam, Positions Berlin DE, PAN Amsterdam and Fresh Eyes Photo Fair.
 Her photographs are part of the art collections of Delta Lloyd, NN Group, Ministry of Health, Welfare and Sport, De Brauw Blackstone Westbroek, Netherlands Enterprise Agency, Ministry of Education, Culture and Science, and of several private collectors.

 Unseen Magazine #7 Jannemarein Renout editorial.